borgbackup/borgbackup.github.io/releases/borg-2.0.rst

   the same name.
 On the other hand, the unique identifier for a single archive is now its ID (the hash, which can be shortened as long as it is unique).

+  Archive series from different users or hosts may also share the same name, there is the --group-by option to keep them apart.

 - separation of archive metadata: name, tags, user, host, timestamp

   To support having a simple, clean archive (series) name, Borg now tracks and